Invisible Role of Nations in the US Academic Field

 Working Paper Series

-“Revisiting the Shape of Sieves: Which Pools Are Likely to Change after Rising Competition in the Admissions Field” with Hsing-Cheng Chen, and Hsuan-Wei Lee (Manuscript Available)
+“The Shape of Sieves: How Network Ecology Structures Competitive Screening in an Organizational Field” with Hsing-Cheng Chen, and Hsuan-Wei Wayne Lee (Manuscript Available)

 First Generation’s Pathways in Elite College In the United States